-The KKK supported Prohibition throughout the United States It even supported prohibition at the provincial level in Canada.
+The KKK supported Prohibition throughout the US.
+It even supported prohibition at the provincial level in Canada.
 Most of these resources suggest how pervasive the Klan became during Prohibition.
 In some areas it became an “invisible government.”

 The Online Computer Library Center (OCLC) is a non-profit cooperative library system.
 It helps libraries share materials.
-Therefore, many items display an OCLC number.
+So many of the items below display an OCLC number.

 Johnson, B. John Barleycorn Must die!
 The War Against Drink in Arkansas: 1920-1950.
 Little rock, AR.
-Old State House Museum exhibit.
+Old State House Mus exhibit.

 __________.
 Fresno Klan No. 2.
 State wide fiesta and public ceremonial, Fresno County Fair Grounds, May 17th to 28th under auspices of Fresno Klan No. 2.
 Fresno, CA: The Klan, 1919.
 OCLC #50104301.